Arms Act 1983

-In New Zealand, the Arms Act 1983 is the primary statute controlling the possession and use of firearms and air guns.
+In New Zealand, the Arms Act 1983 was the primary statute controlling the possession and use of firearms and air guns until it was repealed and replaced by the Arms Act 2026.

 Basic principles of the Act

 The basic premise of the New Zealand arms control regime is the licensing of individuals as being fit and proper persons to possess firearms.
 Firearms themselves are not generally registered or licensed, although exceptions exist for pistols, restricted weapons and military-style semi-automatic firearms (MSSAs).

 History of the Act

 The act came into force on 1 June 1984, replacing the Arms Act 1958 (1958 No 21).

 It has subsequently been amended by the following statutes: